 This Year's Reflection as a Writer:

-My publisher recently asked me if having been a drag queen made me a better writer.
+My publisher recently asked me if having been a drag queen in the past made me a better writer.
 I had to pause for a second at such a question, but the more I thought about it, the more intrigued I became with the possibility.
 But after a few moments, I realized the experience may not have made me a better writer, but instead it gave me a unique perspective about the nuances of the subculture that has evolved over the years.
 For example:

 · I know the feeling of adoration for looking exquisite, while the night before I was getting ready in a dressing room with small mirrors and dim lights, and with no one around to style an over-teased wig or let me know I applied too much blush to my cheeks.